BoB-WebFuzzing/WTFuzzer/php7/README.md

 *For Windows, see [Build your own PHP on Windows](https://wiki.php.net/internals/windows/stepbystepbuild_sdk_2).*

-For a minimal PHP build from Git, you will need autoconf, bison, and re2c.
-For a default build, you will additionally need libxml2 and libsqlite3.

-On Ubuntu, you can install these using:

-    sudo apt install -y pkg-config build-essential autoconf bison re2c \
-                        libxml2-dev libsqlite3-dev

-On Fedora, you can install these using:

-    sudo dnf install re2c bison autoconf make libtool ccache libxml2-devel sqlite-devel

-Generate configure:
+PHP uses autotools on Unix systems to configure the build:

     ./buildconf

-Configure your build. `--enable-debug` is recommended for development, see `./configure --help` for a full list of options.

-    # For development
-    ./configure --enable-debug
-    # For production
-    ./configure
+    ./configure [options]

+*See `./configure -h` for configuration options.*

+    make [options]

+*See `make -h` for make options.*

-Build PHP.
-To speed up the build, specify the maximum number of jobs using `-j`:
+The `-j` option shall set the maximum number of jobs `make` can use for the
+build:

     make -j4

-The number of jobs should usually match the number of available cores, which can be determined using `nproc`.
+Shall run `make` with a maximum of 4 concurrent jobs: Generally the maximum number of jobs should not exceed the number of cores available.

 ## Testing PHP source code